"Onibaba" - Dir: Kaneto Shindo - 1964

 It shares aspects in common with other films that are included in the BFI's current excellent Japanese Cinema season and that I'll be reviewing in later posts, most noteably in "Kwaidan" (a portmanteau of supernatural stories) and in "Woman of The Dunes" (karmic retribution and lust), and reflect a strand of folk tales and mythology in Japanese culture, in particular of shape-shifting "Kitsune-tsuki", or "Fox Women", who would lure men to their deaths by seducing them, often in a deserted rural setting.

 The setting of "Onibaba" is a vast field of tall reeds, stunningly rendered in contrasty monochrome - inky blacks and stark whites create a graphic quality reminiscent of "Sumi" brush painting.

-A mother and daughter eke out a meagre living in a thatched hut in the middle of this reed "ocean" by murdering soldiers who have lost their way and pushing their bodies into a deep pit, from which they rob the corpses of their armour to sell on to a dealer for money to pay for food.
+A mother and daughter eke out a meagre living in a thatched hut in the middle of this reed "ocean" by murdering soldiers who have lost their way and by pushing their bodies into a deep pit, within which they rob the corpses of their armour to sell on to a dealer for money to pay for food.

 It is at the dealer that they are met by a soldier, Hachi, who has returned from war and whose companion was the husband of the woman.

 When questioned by the woman, who recognises him, the soldier reluctantly reveals that his companion has been killed, effectively making her a widow and her daughter, fatherless.